-Joseph Hunt was 13 years old when he watched NASA's Apollo 11 astronauts land on the Moon in 1969, mesmerized by humanity’s first steps on the lunar surface.
+Joseph Hunt was 13 years old when he watched NASA's Apollo 11 astronauts land on the Moon on July 20, 1969.
+He was mesmerized by humanity’s first steps on the lunar surface.

 But he never imagined he would grow up and work in space exploration.
-Instead, Hunt studied electronic technology and engineering at Virginia State University and spent his post-college years working in military defense projects that took him from Northern Virginia to Massachusetts, South Carolina to Florida, and across the country to California.
+Instead, Joseph studied electronic technology and engineering at Virginia State University.
+He spent his post-college years working in military defense projects that took him from Northern Virginia to Massachusetts, South Carolina to Florida, and across the country to California.
 He worked on navigation systems for missiles and submarines, flight simulators for training Navy pilots, and even taught himself how to fly naval planes.

-By the ‘90s, Hunt had made his way to NASA's Jet Propulsion Laboratory (JPL), lured by the opportunity to apply his skills to the quest for a greater understanding of the solar system and the universe.
-Over his three decades at JPL, he has worked on a variety of missions, including TOPEX/Poseidon and Cassini, and has earned three NASA medals along the way.
+By the ‘90s, Joseph had made his way to NASA's Jet Propulsion Laboratory (JPL), lured by the opportunity to apply his skills to the quest for a greater understanding of the solar system and the universe.
+During his time at JPL, Joseph has worked on a variety of missions, including TOPEX/Poseidon and Cassini, and has earned three NASA medals along the way.

 What first sparked your interest in space, science, and engineering?